The namespace reserved for all the Reeborg World methods.

 Parameters:

-Name Type Argument Description orientation
+Name Type Argument Description orientationstring One of

-"east", "west", "north", "south"
+"east", "west", "north", "south".xinteger Position:

-1 <= x <= max_x
+1 <= x <= max_xyinteger Position:

-1 <= y <= max_y
+1 <= y <= max_ygoalbool <optional>

 If

-, get information about goal walls.- Source:
+true, get information about goal walls.- Source:

 Throws: